sapio-lang/sapio/docs/DEVELOPMENT.md

 minimum is the tested pinned version.
 Upgrade the compiler and lockfiles in reviewed commits rather than regenerating dependencies in CI.

-The native and compiler-plugin workspaces pin the repaired `sapio-miniscript` Git source at `04b69f69459fe3b043ca61fb649cf546d5a241b6` and `sapio-bitcoin` at `16c1b0059ecb420eaed089da28f8d24f99e36cf8`.
-Keep both revisions aligned between workspaces when updating dependencies.
-The Bitcoin repair rejects noncanonical Taproot signature encodings and reserved sighash values.
-The Miniscript registry release at historical revision `3f23950459f3424ccfeecc0bb14579ec2aec9820` does not contain these correctness repairs.
-The [repair record](CTV_FORK_AUDIT.md) documents the covered behavior and remaining limits.
+The native and compiler-plugin workspaces use Bitcoin 0.32.102, its upstream secp256k1 0.29.1 dependency, and Miniscript 13.1.0.
+The Git revisions are pinned in both workspace manifests and lockfiles.
+Bitcoin carries two narrow parser
+repairs: canonical Taproot signature encodings and complete PSBT slice decoding.
+Miniscript retains Sapio's CTV/inscription extensions and transaction-wide PSBT finalization checks.
+See the [migration guide](BITCOIN_032.md) for API changes and the [historical repair record](CTV_FORK_AUDIT.md) for their origins.

 Cargo reads `[patch]` only from the top-level workspace.
-An external application or plugin workspace using Sapio must copy both `[patch.crates-io]` entries from this repository's `Cargo.toml`; the patch does not propagate through library dependencies.
+An external application or plugin workspace using Sapio must copy the complete `[patch.crates-io]` table from this repository's `Cargo.toml`; patches do not propagate through library dependencies.
+The `bitcoin_hashes` entry keeps Bitcoin and secp256k1 on one identical hash implementation.
 See [Cargo's patch rules][cargo-patch].
-Publishing supported Sapio crates requires repaired Bitcoin and Miniscript releases and updated dependency requirements.
+Publishing supported Sapio crates requires repaired dependency releases and updated requirements.

 A native C compiler is required for secp256k1.
 The WASM build additionally needs